Linus4/eldritchinstinct/main.typ

 === Panic

-You or the Warden come up with a reaction for your character based on the current situation, their bonds and their experiences.
+You or the Warden come up with a reaction for your character based on the current situation, their background and their experiences.
 It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.

 When you’ve had a chance to calm down, make a WIL save.
 On a success, draw a permanent box around an Insight pip starting at the 4 position going clockwise as you are *Hardened*.